xwolfde/Accessibility-Metadata-Format/README.md

 When a website uses multiple plugins or themes, the individual JSON files can be combined to create a general accessibility statement for the entire site.

+> Please notice:
-> However, it's important to note that these files can only represent the technical accessibility of the results generated or influenced by these components.
-They cannot assess accessibility issues that may arise from editorial work.
+> It's important to note that these files can only represent the technical accessibility of the results generated or influenced by these components.
+Especially they cannot assess accessibility issues that may arise from editorial work.
 > For a complete website test that also examines the results of editorial work, a proper test according to WCAG or other recognized testing standards is necessary.